• Skip to primary navigation

 Grass Number One

-Day one of the festival is usually the most anticipated, just because of the 12 month wait since the last race.
+Day one of the festival is usually the most anticipated, just because of the twelve month wait since the last race.
 It’s a day that the organisers have really thought about in terms of hitting the ground running and there are some monster races straight from the off.

 The next race is the Arkle Chase, named after one of the festival’s most iconic horses.
 This two-miler isn’t the longest race by any means, but as it’s run over fences, it offers a demanding first look at some of the jumps that the riders can expect to navigate over throughout the week.
+Race three is the Fred Winter Juvenile Handicap Hurdle.

 Grass Number Two